 - Plus you may be fortunate to see humpback whales in May to June.

 Video of Heron Island, Australia

-Aliwal Shoal was rated by Jacques Cousteau as one of the top 10 dive spots in the world.
+Aliwal Shoal, South Africa was rated by Jacques Cousteau as one of the top 10 dive spots in the world.
 The abundance of sea life is what drew him there, and is now what modern day scuba divers love too.
 Especially the shark population.